This is such an easy and Simple Cashew Chicken Recipe made with Cauliflower Rice! So good!

 - 1 head of fresh or frozen cauliflower

 - Prepare your chicken by mixing your diced chicken with the cornstarch.
-Add the oil, we used vegetable oil, to a large skillet and add in the chicken.
-Cook on medium-heat until the chicken is fully cooked.
+Add the oil - I used vegetable oil - to a large skillet and add in the chicken.
+Cook on medium heat until the chicken is fully cooked.

-- Mix together your sauce, by adding chicken stock, soy sauce, honey, minced garlic, grated ginger, brown sugar, and dry sherry or red wine to a bowl and whisk together.
+- Mix together your sauce by adding chicken stock, soy sauce, honey, minced garlic, grated ginger, brown sugar, and dry sherry or red wine to a bowl and whisking together.
 Pour the sauce into the same pan as the chicken and simmer on low.
 Add in extra cornstarch if your sauce needs to be thickened.

 - Stir in the cashews and serve on top of the cauliflower rice.